nosas/blog/performance_classification/article.md

 Accuracy and precision are closely related and often used interchangeably in day-to-day work.
 However, the distinction between accuracy and precision is crucial for engineers and scientists.

-Earlier, we explained how accuracy is how *close* the model is to the correct result whereas precision is how *reliably* the model reaches the correct result.
+Earlier we explained accuracy as how *close* the model is to the correct result and precision as how *reliably* the model reaches the correct result.
 We can visualize accuracy as how close the arrows land near the apple's center, and precision as how reliably the arrows land near one another.

 <figure class="center" style="width:100%;">